 I'm still fighting for reimbursement of my peripheral and sacral stimulation implants.
-Insurer X (let's call them that but really what I call them is irrelevant - they're all the same!) are investigating valid reasons to support my treatments (or [...]
+Insurer X (let's call them that but really what I call them is irrelevant - they're all the same!) are [...]

 It means I rose above the monsters and didn't let them defeat me.
 They didn't get to keep something that belonged to me.
 Sadly they did destroy Theo's and my most valuable belonging - our home.
 I'll be adding to this post as the insurer responds to the Medical Panel Opinion which finally arrived and states: